UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 Cheapest Health Insurance By County

 Location is also used to determine insurance rates.
-Below are the cheapest individual and family health insurance rates for the five biggest Alabama counties.
+Below are the five biggest Alabama counties’ cheapest individual and family health insurance rates.

-At the end of open enrollment for 2021, the average premium subsidies in Alabama were $672 per month.
-Subsidies are now larger for 2022 due to the American Rescue Plan, more subsidies are available than in previous years.
+At the end of open enrollment last year, the average premium subsidies in Alabama were $672 per month.
+Due to the American Rescue Plan, more subsidies are available than in previous years.

 As of 2017, individual market plans were unavailable on or off-exchange in Alabama.
 As of 2021, a dozen states have not expanded Medicaid, and Alabama is one of them.

-There are many excellent choices for obtaining cheap family or individual health insurance in Alabama.
+Alabama has many excellent choices for obtaining cheap family or individual health insurance.
 Low-income residents have the option to apply for Medicaid and Medicare.

 There are four types of Medicare Advantage plans in Alabama: (SNP) special needs plan, (HMO) health maintenance organization, (PFFS) private fee-for-service, and (PPO) preferred provider organization.